What Is E-Invoicing and How Does It Work?

 With manual invoicing, there is sometimes the risk of sending a duplicate invoice — or risk of receiving a payment that doesn’t match the original sales transactions.
 E-invoicing software can automatically match invoices to purchase and billing documents to ensure total accuracy.
 Simplified validation and payment reconciliation gives you and your clients peace of mind that you aren’t dealing with inflated, deflated, or duplicate invoices that could create headaches later on.

-What is E-Invoicing Software?
+What Is E-Invoicing Software?

 High-quality accounting software often includes electronic invoice processing as part of its services.
 Other software tools focus specifically on invoicing and accounts payable.
 Most modern e-invoicing software is cloud-based, meaning you don’t need to download anything onto your business’s computers.
 You can access your e-invoicing system wherever you have an internet connection.